1inch/limit-order-protocol/description.md

 # Create an order

 The process begins off-chain and is initiated by the order creator, also known as the maker, and ends with the order being signed.
-When creating an order, the maker can make use of various features for the order.
+When creating an order, the maker can benefit from various features for the order.

 **Basic features**

-- Select an asset receiver for an order.
+- Specify the receiving wallet for an order.
 - Choose whether to allow or disallow partial and multiple fills.
-- Define conditions that must be met before execution can proceed (e.g. provide an example).
+- Define conditions that must be met before execution can proceed (e.g. stop-loss, take-profit orders).
 - Specify interactions (arbitrary maker's code) to execute before and after order filling.
-- Choose an approval scheme for token spend (approve, permit, permit2).
+- Choose an approval method for token allowance (approve, permit, permit2).
-- Request that WETH be unwrapped to ETH either before (to sell ETH) or after the swap (to receive ETH).
+- Request that ETH/WETH be wrapped/unwrapped either before or after the swap
 - Make an order private by specifying the only allowed taker's address.
 - Set the order's expiration date.
 - Assign a nonce or epoch to the order for easy cancellation later.